 nursing ~ rocking ~ walking ~ holding ~ wearing ~ patting

 The falling that happens when our children surrender to gravity can often bring tears.
 The same is true for sleep.
 If we have used sleep crutches to prevent this falling the falling sensation is unfamiliar and disorienting.

 The Stress of Learning a New Skill

-And throughout development there are moments of struggle and even stress.
+Throughout development, there are moments of struggle and even stress.
 The following excerpt from Callahan’s article covers the three main types of stress a child can be exposed to during development.

 - A positive stress response is one that is “brief and mild to moderate in magnitude” and in which a caring and responsive adult helps the child cope.
 Events that can cause positive stress responses include “dealing with frustration, getting an immunization, and the anxiety associated with the first day at a child care center.”
 The authors go on to say, “When buffered by an environment of stable and supportive relationships, positive stress responses are a growth-promoting element of normal development.
 As such, they provide important opportunities to observe, learn, and practice healthy, adaptive responses to adverse experiences.”
 Over time these build resilience and confidence in our children.

 - A tolerable stress response occurs because of non-everyday events like a death in the family, divorce, or a natural disaster.
 Again, what makes this stress tolerable is a child’s relationship with a supportive adult, who can help the child adapt and cope with the changes in his life.
 In the best of circumstances, tolerable stress can even have positive effects .

 - A toxic stress response is caused by “strong, frequent, or prolonged activation of the body’s stress response systems in the absence of the buffering protection of a supportive, adult relationship.”
 Examples include chronic stressors such as child abuse or neglect, parental substance abuse, and maternal depression.
 In early childhood, toxic stress can affect brain circuitry and disrupt the development of normal physiologic stress regulation.
-It can also compromise immune function and cause inflammation, both of which have been linked to a number of chronic diseases.
+It can also compromise immune function and cause inflammation, both of which have been linked to a number of chronic diseases later in life.

 Callahan goes on to ask the following very important questions.

 - Is sleep training more like starting daycare, coping with a divorce between the two most important people in your life, or being raised by someone abusing drugs?